hmcts/fpl-ccd-configuration/service/README.md

 ### Emails

-Emails to Robotics are sent using SMTP protocol via MTA (Mail Transfer Agent) or SendGrid depending on feature toggle *send-grid*.
+Emails to Robotics and to Welsh translation team are sent using SMTP protocol via MTA (Mail Transfer Agent) or SendGrid depending on feature toggle *send-grid*.
 On local environment test mailhog server is available.
 Sent emails can be checked at http://localhost:8025/